epimorphics/elda/index.md

   pre-built examples which allow you to experiment with the style of query and get started with building your own configurations.

 * [Reference](current/reference.html)<br />
   Comprehensive reference documentation for API developers

 * [Velocity renderer](current/velocity.html)<br />
   ELda includes a pre-configured, but customizable, renderer for generating HTML pages from RDF resources using Apache Velocity.

 * [Java API documentation](apidocs/)

 * [Forthcoming](docs/E{{ site.data.version.FORTHCOMING_RELEASE }})<br />
   The in-development documentation, which may give an indication of forthcoming features or changes.

+* Links to the documentation for [other Elda versions](http://epimorphics.github.io/elda/docs/versions.html) if you are running a non-current version of Elda.

 Elda tutorials